conficker10/ITProject_SuperCabbie/README.md

 It is not neccessary to create and import the above Database.
 The code can automatically create Database and Table on First Use (if already not created).
 Also, a pre-defined Admin Email-ID and Password will be generated with login credentials given below.
-In such case, however no User ID will not be generated.
+In such case, however no User ID will be generated.
 So, create a user using Register Page of Website.

 # Execution
 Visit http://localhost/SuperCabbie/login.php in your Browser.